5 Ways to Spice Up Any Business Blog

 What’s the problem with business blogs?
 Most of them are ho-hum.
 They suffer from bland-blog-post-syndrome.

 Considered a cost of doing business (which is code for I-need-this-content-but-I-can’t-figure-out-why), business bloggers just fill their posts with value-challenged content that doesn’t help prospects or drive sales.The problem is, that to blog well, you must understand your audience’s pain points and craft concise information to answer their purchase-related questions.
+This is one of the five basic content types, namely customer FAQs.

 What’s the secret to a successful business blog?